 Q: Is one vaccine better than another if I’m pregnant?

-A: All three approved vaccines in the United States have been shown to have some effectiveness at preventing COVID-19 infections, and they all are highly effective at preventing severe disease and death.
+A: All approved vaccines in the United States have been shown to have some effectiveness at preventing COVID-19 infections, and they all are highly effective at preventing severe disease and death.
 The best vaccine is the one you can get!